jactor-rises/jactor-persistence/README.md

 ### Set up

-* a spring-boot 2 application
+* a spring-boot 3 application
     * build with [gradle](https://gradle.org).
     * is using [h2](http://h2database.com) (in-memory database)
-    * run it with docker, spring-boot, or as any other java-application
+    * run it with spring-boot, or as any other java-application
 * this application is documented with swagger.
 After startup, use link:
     * <http://localhost:1099/jactor-persistence/swagger-ui/index.html?configUrl=/jactor-persistence/v3/api-docs/swagger-config#/> (swagger ui)